Beyond Vibe Coding

 Once the structure is clear, AI can implement very quickly.
 But if the structure is unclear, AI will still generate code.
 It just may not be the right code.

-From Prompts to Structured Intent
+From Prompts to Spec-Driven Development

 Instead of starting with "build me this feature," start by defining what the feature is supposed to do, how it fits into the system, what data it uses, how components interact, and what constraints exist.